 This stunning nature reserve features a blue lagoon, mangroves, coral reefs and sandy beaches.

-The best way to see the sea turtles at the Cabezas de San Juan Nature Reserve is to get in the water and go kayaking and snorkeling
+The best way to see the sea turtles at the Cabezas de San Juan Nature Reserve is to get in the water and join a kayaking and snorkeling tour.

 You’ll be able to swim right alongside the sea turtles which is definitely an experience you won’t forget.